Deepening the Understanding of Double Robustness Geometrically: Background and Problem Setup

 \begin{example}[Partially linear model] Consider the following partially linear model \citep{hardle2000partially}

-where $X = (Y, A, L)$, $\omega$ is unknown and $\E(Y - \theta^\top A|A, L) = \E(Y - \theta^\top A|L)$. $A$ and $L$ are both exploratory variables whilst $A$ has linear effect and $L$ is nonlinear.
-The model is semiparametric since it contains both parametric and nonparametric components.
-With appropriate causal conditions \citep{robins2001comment, vansteelandt2014structural}, this model is also known as the structural mean model and $\beta$ can also be understood causally.
+where $X = (Y, A, L)$, $\omega$ is unknown and $\E(\eps|A, L) = 0$. $A$ and $L$ are both explanatory variables whilst $A$ has linear effect and $L$ is nonlinear.
+The model is semiparametric since it contains both parametric component $\theta$ and nonparametric component $\omega()$.
+With appropriate causal conditions \citep{robins2001comment, vansteelandt2014structural}, this model is also known as the structural mean model and $\theta$ can also be understood causally.
 The estimating function

 is doubly robust, where